 The 2012 Dionysus Awards

-Sunday is our Dionysus Awards show.
+This week it's our Dionysus Awards show.
 The Dionysus Awards are presented to the most philosophically interesting movies of the year.
 And sometimes, when we feel like it, we also honor philosophically notable movies from the past.

 Unlike your average awards show, we accept nominations from the floor.
 So we’ll be talking to some of our listeners who wrote in with their suggestions, and to some special guests as well.